Moist Maple Pumpkin Cheesecake

 - 1/2 cup coarsely chopped walnuts

-- Place pan on a baking sheet.
-Bake at 325° for 70-75 minutes or until center is almost set.
+- Bake for 65-75 minutes or until center is almost set.
 Cool on a wire rack for 10 minutes.
 Carefully run a knife around edge of the pan to loosen.
 Cool 1 hour longer.
+Refrigerate overnight, covering when completely cooled.